 The agency is not refusing to deal with your application when they send you the first letter.
-They are informing you that if you are unable to change your application so they can process it, then they may refuse to deal with it.
+They are informing you that if you are unable to change your application so they can process it, then they may then refuse to deal with it.

 Because they are not refusing to deal with your application at this stage, they haven’t made a decision yet and you have no review rights.
 Rather, they have informed you of their intention to refuse to deal with it, unless your application is changed.

-If you get a letter from the agency stating that it intends to refuse to deal with your application, you should contact them to discuss how you could change your application to reduce the amount of work involved in processing it.
+If you get a letter from the agency stating that it intends to refuse to deal with your application, contact them to discuss how you could change your application to reduce the amount of work involved in processing it.

 What you need to do to change your application will depend on what you are applying for and the agency’s specific reasons for why they believe they do not have the resources to deal with it.